 It was hauled by ox-cart (oxen being the primary beast of burden in the area at that time) to Sandy Landing on the south side of Indian River, to Millsboro at the head of the river, or in later years to the Kent County shipping town of Frederica which was served by steamboats.
 From those points it was shipped by boat to Philadelphia, where it was sold for two dollars per bushel or six dollars per barrel.
 During some periods of scarcity, such as the years during the War of 1812, Sussex County salt brought as much as three dollars per bushel.
 In some few instances local salt makers carried their product all the way to Philadelphia by cart.

 G. Luther Bennett, Jehu Bennett, Henry J. Williams, the Stephen Ellis Family of Roxana (a few miles inland from Fenwick) and others worked at Fenwick making salt during the 1800's.
 Some of it was sold locally.
-With the passage of the years it came to be more and more of a locally consumed product as large deposits of salt were discovered elsewhere in the United States.
+With the passage of years, it came to be more and more of a locally consumed product as large deposits of salt were discovered elsewhere in the United States.
 Since it was much less laborious to mine salt from salt deposits than to boil it from salt water, the local salt makers were finally unable to compete and had to give up as their prices fell more and more.

 Mr. G. Luther Bennett, Sr. made several trips to Frederica, carrying salt to be shipped to Philadelphia by boat.
 This was a three-day journey there and back during the mid-19th century.
 Sometimes the boat would arrive with a cargo of mules for Mr. Bennett.
 The captain of the vessel got paid for every mule that could walk off the boat without help.
 Mr. Bennett kept a few bushels of salt to put on the hay which was fed to the mules on their journey south.
 By feeding them salt, he caused them to drink lots of water, which made them look better.
 The mules were driven as far south as Indian Town and Snow Hill in Worcester County, Maryland.
 They were sold to farmers along the way.
 If any salt was left over from the trip, it was used to preserve meat at hog-killing time in the late fall and winter.